 I’m also sharing these unctuous delights with Love Cake at Jibber Jabber UK as the theme is brownies this month.

-And lastly Cook Once Eat Twice with Searching for Spice
+They also go to Bake of the Week with Casa Costello and Mummy Mishaps.
+And lastly, Cook Once Eat Twice with Searching for Spice